This post contains affiliate links.

 This one speaks for itself.
 When was the last time you chose locally-owned over a big box store?

-Did you know “small businesses account for 99.7% of all businesses in the US”?
+Did you know 99.7% of all businesses in the US are small?
 Chances are, there are more than you may think in your city.
 A town can only be as creative and innovative as the community that supports it, these businesses depend on you for survival.

-Plus, studies have found if you spend $100 at a local business, $43 stays in the local economy.
+Plus, studies have found if you spend $100 at a large business, $43 stays in the local economy.
 At small businesses, though, that number jumps up to $68.

 This year, stop into the shops you’ve been meaning to see, chat with the owners, and browse the shelves – your dollars will make a difference and you might just find the perfect gift for everyone on your list.